OriginQ/QPanda-2/README.md

 -   **QPanda SDK**：

-C++ is used as the host language for compiling quantum programs in QPanda 2.0 SDK.
+The C++ is used as the host language for compiling quantum programs in QPanda 2.0 SDK.
 It enables users to connect and execute quantum programs conveniently.

 -   **QRunes**：